Updated: Nov 27, 2020

 When most of us think of hotels, vacations and special events come to mind.
 But for unaccompanied migrant children arriving in the United States during the COVID-19 pandemic, U.S. hotels have become a place of captivity and cruelty.

 The Trump administration is now detaining unaccompanied migrant children in secret hotel locations before expelling them from the United States with no chance to ask for asylum.
 Ordinarily, such children are supposed to be held in child-appropriate shelters and then placed with a U.S. sponsor while their asylum cases are heard, so that they are not forced back into dangerous environments.
 But, citing the risk of the spread of COVID-19, the Trump administration is now bypassing this system through rapid expulsions.
-Under its new policy, children can be expelled even without showing any COVID-19 symptoms or if seeking asylum.
+Under its new policy, children can be expelled whether or not they are showing COVID-19 symptoms, and even if they are seeking asylum.
 So far, more than 2,000 unaccompanied children have been expelled.
 As Lisa Frydman, vice president at Kids In Need of Defense, puts it, this policy essentially wipes away "all of the special protections that have been put in place in recognition of the vulnerability of unaccompanied children."

 These detentions are taking place while the shelter system designed to care for migrant children is operating significantly under capacity.
 The system would therefore be able to accommodate social distancing and quarantines, which many see as evidence that this new policy is not really about preventing the spread of COVID-19, but about bypassing immigration legal procedures and protections.